sockjs/sockjs-client/README.md

 Although the 'SockJS' object tries to emulate the 'WebSocket' behaviour, it's impossible to support all features.
-One of the important SockJS limitations is the fact that you're not allowed to open more than one SockJS connection at a time.
-This limitation is caused by a in-browser limit of outgoing connections - usually browsers don't allow opening more than two outgoing connections.
+One of the important SockJS limitations is the fact that you're not allowed to open more than one SockJS connection to a single domain at a time.
+This limitation is caused by a in-browser limit of outgoing connections - usually browsers don't allow opening more than two outgoing connections to a single domain.
 Single SockJS session requires those two connections - one for downloading data, other for sending messages.
-Second SockJS session opened at the same time would most probably block and can result in both sessions timing out.
+Opening second SockJS session at the same time would most probably block and can result in both sessions timing out.

+Opening more than one SockJS connection at a time is generally a bad practice.
+If you absolutely must do it, you can use mutliple subdomains, using different subdomain for every SockJS connection.

 Supported transports (#1)